opnsense/tools/README.md

     # pkg install qemu-user-static

-The current target is the Raspberry Pi 1 / 2 using the option ARCH=arm:armv6 and is supposed to run best on i386 for a matching 32 bit size.
+A viable cross-build target is the Raspberry Pi 2 using the following options:

+    # make base kernel ARCH=arm:armv6 KERNEL=RPI2

-In order to speed up building of an emulated build, the xtools set can be build:
+In order to speed up building of using an emulated build, the xtools set can be built:

     # make xtools ARCH=arm:armv6

-The xtools set works similar to the distfiles set.
+The xtools set is used during the packages build similar to the distfiles set.

+    # make packages ARCH=arm:armv6

+We do not provide ARM images at this point.
+The sets can be used to bootstrap a running FreeBSD on such devices.

 About other scripts and tweaks
 ==============================